4LT/qc-conduit/README.md

 This entity center-prints its **received** value.
 A prefix can be provided using the `message` field; it defaults to "Received:".

+### func_door

+Augmented to only open if receiving a positive input, only close if receiving a negative input, and behaving as it would in vanilla with an input of 0.
+E.g. a toggleable door in the open position will only close if receiving a value of 0 or lower.

 ### math_adder

 This entity stores a value which other entities can add to via **received**